caesarx26/message-board-web-app/README.md

 ## Description of the website

 This website allows users to sign in using a google account and leave posts and comment on posts.
-Teh website uses next js, firebase, and tailwind.
+The website uses next js, firebase, and tailwind.

 ## how to run project